Education Loan Credit Limit & the Factors Affecting it

 Can I increase my loan limit after approval?

 Yes, but it requires a fresh application process.
-You can apply for a top-up loan if your expenses increase, but approval depends on your repayment track record and the lender's current policies.
+You can apply for a top-up loan if your expenses increase, subject to your repayment track record and the lender's current policies.

-Do all family members need good credit scores?
+Do all family members need good CIBIL scores?

 Not necessarily.
-While the primary applicant's (usually student's) credit score matters most, having a co-applicant with excellent credit can significantly boost your chances and loan amount, especially for unsecured loans.
+While the primary applicant's credit score matters, having a co-applicant with an excellent credit history can significantly boost your chances and loan amount, especially for unsecured loans.

 Vaishali Pandey